AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 * You miss a day or want to review?
 No problem.
 * Videos are available on Twitch for 7 days
-* ... and YouTube after we process them (by midnight)
+* ... and YouTube after we process them